How can TikTok avoid a ban at the 11th hour?

 “If the Supreme Court comes out with a ruling in favor of the law, President Trump has been very clear: Number one, TikTok is a great platform that many Americans use and has been great for his campaign and getting his message out.
 But number two, he’s going to protect their data,” Trump’s pick for national security adviser Mike Waltz told ABC.

+Trump has privately floated the idea of refusing to enforce the ban when he assumes office on January 20 through an executive order.
+But that is one day after the ban is supposed to take place meaning he must rely on the Supreme Court or Congress to push enforcement until he is sworn in.

 “He’s a deal maker.
-I don’t want to get ahead of our executive orders, but we’re going to create this space to put that deal in place,” he added.
+I don’t want to get ahead of our executive orders, but we’re going to create this space to put that deal in place,” Waltz added.

+While it is an idea, it’s unclear if the president-elect could successfully forego enforcement because he would be overriding Congress’s decision to enact the legislation.
+He could, however, lower the urgency of enforcement.

-His lawyer has filed a legal brief saying that Mr Trump “opposes banning TikTok” and is looking to find solutions “through political means once he takes office”.
-The president-elect also met with TikTok boss Shou Zi Chew in December.
+A lawyer for Trump filed a brief with the Supreme Court saying Trump “opposes banning TikTok” and is looking to find solutions “through political means”.
+The president-elect met with TikTok boss Shou Zi Chew in December.

-But he will not assume office until 20 January, while the app is set to be banned on the 19th.
-A lawyer representing TikTok have said if the law is not suddenly changed before then, the app will simply “go dark” for its millions of US users.

 TikTok may get 270 day extension

-TikTok may get some relief if a new bill extending its 19 January deadline for a sale is approved by the US Congress.
+TikTok could get some relief if Congress passes a new bill extending its January 19 deadline.

-Senator Ed Markey said on Monday that he plans to introduce the Extend the TikTok Deadline Act, which would give the company an extra 270 days to divest from its Chinese parent company ByteDance.
+Massachussets Senator Ed Markey said on Monday that he plans to introduce the Extend the TikTok Deadline Act, which would give the company an extra 270 days to divest from ByteDance.

-While this bill would not overturn the initial bill, it could give TikTok more time to make a deal.
+The bill would not overturn the initial legislation but could give TikTok more time to make a deal or buy Trump some time to find a solution.

 “This has been a game of chicken all along,” said James Lewis, a data security expert at the Center for Strategic and International Studies.